 While extension specialists are trained in specific areas, such as animal breeding, behavior, nutrition, reproduction or meats, all focus on global issues of management, environment, production and economics for all livestock species.

-Animal Sciences Extension is a part of a larger group, the Alabama Cooperative Extension System (ACES), one of the nation’s largest, most scientific, and best-researched providers of information and education.
+Animal Sciences Extension is part of a larger group, the Alabama Cooperative Extension System (ACES), one of the nation’s largest, most scientific, and best-researched providers of information and education.

 Beef Cattle Production

-There are 1.28 million head of beef cattle and calves in the Alabama.
+There are 1.28 million head of beef cattle and calves in Alabama.
 Of this number, 678,000 are beef cows that have calved.
 These cattle live on over 21,000 farms in Alabama.
 This makes Alabama rank 17th for beef cow numbers in the U.S. Alabama producers sell over $300 million dollars of cattle each year.
 There are several programs offered by Animal Sciences faculty and staff to help producers and youth alike.

 Milk Production with Dairy Cattle & Goats